Lapland with kids

-We did find that we could save money on flights and other activities during off-season.
+We did find that we could save money on flights and other activities during the off-season.
 For us this was a major factor in being able to afford to take our family on this adventure.

 To start pricing up your adventure, check out flight deals here.

-It may take a little extra story weaving when you visit off-season but the lack of crowds, amazing experiences and beauty of Finland make it worth it.
+It may take a little extra story weaving when you visit off-season but the lack of crowds, amazing experiences, and beauty of Finland make it worth it.

 We all left Lapland with a little bit more magic in our hearts and memories that we will treasure forever, long after those few short years of belief are over.